QualiTorque/qualitorque.github.io/docs/reports/cloud-efficiency.md

 - How is each cloud account contributing to the total bill ?
 - How is the total bill divided between the different spaces, blueprints and users?
-- Are there users who spend significantly more then their coleagues?
+- Are there users who spend significantly more then their colleagues?
 - What are the most expensive environments?
 - What are the most expensive blueprints?